abhayagiri/beginning-our-day/manuscripts/akd.md

 more confident and proficient in dealing with them so that we are not so easily blown off course.

-# Why Can't We Always Be on Retreat?
+# Can't We Always Be on Retreat?

 ## Ajahn Karuṇadhammo